tanjeffreyz/batch-normalization/README.md

 ![](results/mnist/activations.png)

-BN makes the distribution far more stable, which helps the model converge faster during training.
+BN makes the distribution far more stable and helps the model converge faster during training.
 In the above plots, the BN model's distribution converges and plateaus quickly, whereas the non-BN model's distribution has yet to reach that point.